chworthey/JewelThief/README.md

 ![](./ReadmePics/ScreenShot.png)

 ### Premise
 Use the mouse to guide your thief to the treasure!
 You can only move 6 spaces out.
-However, I added a rule and that rule is this: you may teleport to a grid space of the same color you are on if you are blocked.
+However, you may teleport to a grid space of the same color you are on if you are blocked.
 Each teleport only counts as 1 space, regardless of how far you jump.

 ### Crossing Colors